Welcome to QSI’s API Standardization Conference Newsletter (Exploration & Production)

 - Coating / Painting

 - Facility Requirements

 - Normative Annexes

 Input for the focus areas is received from the API Product Specification subcommittees.
 This new methodology allows the auditor to be directly engaged and provides more flexibility.
-To date, the API has completed documentation to deploy this new method for 83 documents under the API Monogram Program.

 |Q1 Requirement||Product Specification Requirement|

 |4.4.3 Control of Documents||Like words shown in the spec. such as: